Digitzaki/Unleashed-Sound-Manager/README.md

 ### Working with UBER and SAMP Files

-**UBER files** are container files that hold multiple DSP audio samples.
+**.UBER & .SAMP** are files that hold multiple DSP audio samples.
 Think of them like a ZIP file full of audio.

 1. Browse or Drag and Drop the .samp and .uber files to the top 2 boxes.
 2. The program will scan the file and list all the sounds it finds